 Downtown Los Angeles has recently been undergoing an effort to revitalize parts of the downtown area.
 Through more free events throughout the city as well as newly reconstructed areas, many parts of downtown LA are once again thriving.
-I bet you're wondering when is Angel's Flight re-opening?
-Well we have exciting news!
+I bet you're wondering when Angel's Flight re-opening is?
+Well, we have exciting news!
 Angel’s Flight is set to re-open this Labor Day!

-After being closed for a number of years, the funicular finally reopened in 1996.
-However this time, it opened south of it’s original location at a 33 degree incline between Olive and Hill streets.
-Since then Angel’s Flight has opened and closed a few times but it has been closed for the last several years.
+After being closed for some years, the funicular finally reopened in 1996.
+However this time, it opened south of its original location at a 33-degree incline between Olive and Hill streets.
+Since then Angel’s Flight has opened and closed a few times, but it has been closed for the last several years.
 This Labor Day, stop by downtown LA and see the reopening of Angel’s Flight!